Truck Driver Training

 Attendance expectations:

-• Unexcused absenteeism or tardiness may result in your removal from the program.
+• Unexcused tardiness or absenteeism may result in removal from the program.

 Failure to adhere to the student expectations of this training program will result in the following: